RetroWWU/paPAML/README.md

 ## Linux (Ubuntu 22.04)

 In pricipal the installation is the same on Linux.
-First install as root following packages
+First install the following packages as root (or using sudo):

     # apt update
     # apt install hyphy-common hyphy-pt paml libfile-which-perl libproc-processtable-perl libstatistics-distributions-perl

-Now you can (1) download as a "normal" user paPAML.pl direct from the github repository and place it where you like, the best maybe is $HOME/bin.
+Now you can again either (1) download paPAML.pl as a "normal" user directly from this github repository and place it wherever you like (best option might be your home directory $HOME/bin).
 Additionally it would be good to adjust the PATH environment to the directory where you put paPAML.pl into.
-Or you (2) do following, what may be even more easy
+Or (2) use the following potentially easier step:

     # wget https://raw.githubusercontent.com/RetroWWU/paPAML/main/paPAML.pl
     # chmod u+x paPAML.pl

-and place it in $HOME/bin - if you want
+and place the extracted directory in your home directory $HOME/bin or another target directory.

     # mkdir $HOME/bin
     # mv paPAML.pl $HOME/bin

-But unfortunately are the binaries (/usr/bin/codeml and /usr/bin/hyphy) in Ubuntu only wrapper scripts with some standard definitions - so to make paPAML correctly you have to adjust the PATH
+Unfortunately binaries in Ubuntu (like /usr/bin/codeml and /usr/bin/hyphy) are only wrapper scripts with some standard definitions, which will cause problems.
+To circumvent this you have to adjust the PATH of the following directories before starting the program:

     # export PATH=/usr/lib/hyphy/bin:/usr/lib/paml/bin:$PATH

-You may place it in your shell resource file .bashrc to make it work permanently
+Copy-paste the export command into your shell resource file .bashrc to make it permanent.

 That's it, too!